While train travel to the Alps may not be more expensive than flying, it does normally take longer.

 There are several conditions that apply to make journey days qualify e.g. you cannot be going on holiday in a motorhome or driving with just one person in an ICE car.
 Full details are available on the Climate Perks website.

 There’s also the chance for your employer to be involved in the associated coverage as Climate Perks is recognised and receives more publicity.
-And doesn’t like free PR!?!
+And who doesn’t like free PR?

 If you’d like to have journey days included in your holiday allowance, say, so you could travel by train on a ski weekend, then ask your HR department to contact the team at Climate Perks.